Raiders of the Lost Ark

 green of your vest — and that look on your face,

-at once both blasé and pissed, betrays just how much
+at once blasé and pissed, betraying just how much

-you resent your audience.
-Made for nothing more
+you resent your audience, being made for nothing more

 than to tempt us with your artifice of pursed lips